Max Kepler Player Props: Twins vs. White Sox

-After going 0-for-4 in his last game, Max Kepler and the Minnesota Twins face the Chicago White Sox (who will start Michael Kopech) at 7:10 PM ET on Tuesday.
+The Minnesota Twins, including Max Kepler (batting .281 in his past 10 games, with two doubles, a home run, four walks and five RBI), take on starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Royals.
+In his last game he had a hitless performance (0-for-3) against the White Sox.

 Max Kepler Game Info & Props vs. the White Sox